 We periodically announce lost and found cleanout times to give students a final opportunity to collect their belongings before we dispose of or donate items that have not been claimed.
 Students are responsible for their own belongings; the school has no liability for missing items.

 Click here to visit the nursing office section of our website and use the links on the left hand side to find our policies on health forms, immunization and keeping or sending a child home sick.
 You can also read our concussion management plan and what we require before a student can participate in interscholastic sports.
-The nursing office homepage has contact information for our school nurses who are available to answer any questions you may have.
-These policies are also outlined in the front pages of the Student-Parent Directory that is mailed home each September.
+Our school nursing staff can be reached at firstname.lastname@example.org.

 Please note that some interscholastic leagues in which Saint Ann’s participates have minimum practice count requirements before students can play in games.
-Additional information about these requirements and other need-to-know information for parents of student athletes can be found on the recreational arts pages of our website as well as in the Student Handbook.
+Additional information about these requirements and other need-to-know information for parents of student athletes can be found on the recreational arts pages of our website as well as in the Student Handbook via the Parent Portal.

 Click here to download and print out the application for working papers for minors age 14 or older.
 Since the school has records of your child’s age and their health records in our nursing office, students will not need to provide additional documentation to apply for a work permit.
 Fill out parts 1 and 2 of the application, including a parent signature.
-Once the application has been completed, the student needs to bring the signed application to Anne Conway (firstname.lastname@example.org) in person in order to be issued a work permit.
-Her office is located on the fourth floor of the Parish House.
+Once the application has been completed, the student needs to bring the signed application to Kevin Anderson in the high school office (email@example.com) in person in order to be issued a work permit.
+Kevin’s office is located on the third floor of the Bosworth Building.

 FAQs 202: How Does This Work?

 The frequently asked questions below delve deeper into some aspects of Saint Ann’s theory and practice.
 Click on a question to read more.